SAP-samples/codejam-cap-llm/exercises/03-deploy-llm-ailaunchpad/README.md

-# Exercise 03 - deploy a Large Language Model with Generative AI Hub on SAP AI Core
+# Exercise 03 - use SAP AI Launchpad to deploy a Large Language Model with Generative AI Hub on SAP AI Core

 ## Open SAP AI Launchpad
-👉 Go to your BTP subaccount *CAP AI CodeJam*.
+👉 Go to your BTP subaccount **CAP AI CodeJam**.
 Navigate to Instances and Subscriptions and select SAP AI Launchpad from the Subscriptions.

 ![BTP cockpit](assets/2024-07-17_14-43-29copy.png)

 ## Create a new resource group for your team
+SAP AI Core tenants use resource groups to isolate AI resources and workloads.
+Scenarios (e.g. **foundation-models**) and executables are shared across all resource groups.

-👉 Make sure to create a new resource group for your team.
+👉 Make sure to create a NEW resource group for your team.
 DO NOT USE THE DEFAULT RESOURCE GROUP!

 ![SAP AI Launchpad - Recourse Group 1/2](assets/2024-07-22_10-47-54.png)